Transatlantic Educational Leadership Academy

 - One-on-one and group coaching sessions with leadership experts

-- School Visits: Direct observation of U.S. and German IB schools to understand leadership in context
+- School Visits: Direct observation of U.S. and German schools to understand leadership in context

 - Virtual Sessions: Cross-national teams for problem-solving, peer coaching, and scenario role-play